-Staying on top of home repairs and cleanliness can be overwhelming, but an important aspect of homeownership is keeping your house in good shape year-round.
-Ignoring home maintenance will not only inevitably result in some costly repairs later on, but can also drastically decrease your home’s resale value.
+Staying on top of home repairs and cleanliness can be overwhelming.
+But an important aspect of homeownership is keeping your house in good shape year-round.
+Ignoring home maintenance tips will not only result in some costly repairs, but can also drastically decrease your home’s resale value.

 But where do you start?
-The following are several areas of home maintenance that you won’t want to put off for very long.
+The following are several home maintenance tips that you won’t want to put off for very long.

 Regularly Check Your Plumbing

-If you live in an area with harsh winters, ensure that any pipes exposed to cold weather have the right insulation to prevent them from freezing.
-At least once a year, hire a professional to perform a water heater check that includes a flush to remove backed up sediment as well as a pressure-relief valve inspection.
+If you live in an area with harsh winters, ensure that exposed pipes have insulation to prevent them from freezing.
+At least once a year, hire a professional to perform a water heater check.
+This should include a flush to remove backed up sediment as well as a pressure-relief valve inspection.

 In the meantime, watch what you wash down the drain.
-If you don’t have a garbage disposal, avoid rinsing food particles and coffee grounds down your sink, and make sure you are only flushing toilet paper down your toilet.
+If you don’t have a garbage disposal, avoid rinsing food particles and coffee grounds down your sink.
+Additionally, make sure you are only flushing toilet paper down your toilet.
 Have a bad clog?
 Call a professional to treat it rather than picking a random chemical cleaner that might do more harm than good.

 [Related: Important Tips for Millennial Homebuyers]